Be a Master of Change Management in Procurement

 Engagement

-If you live in an apartment block, a great trick to stop your neighbors from complaining about the noise of a party is to invite them to the party.
+If you live in an apartment, a great way to stop your neighbors from complaining about the noise of a party is to invite them to the party.
 This concept applies to change management, as well.

 One of the mistakes often made by organizations is to plan, develop, and launch a procurement change initiative entirely within the bubble of the procurement and leadership teams.
 When it’s finally announced, the change can take your stakeholders completely by surprise, which increases the likelihood of resistance.